Best Subsonic 9mm for Suppressed Pistols | 147gr Guide

 • Most factory 147gr loads are optimized here

-PCC barrels (8–16″)
+PCC Barrels (8–16″)

 • Highest risk of pushing subsonic loads into supersonic range